Skip to main content

 What you need (What do you need for Form I-694?)

-- Legible photocopies of requested documents unless specifically instructed to submit originals
+• Legible photocopies of requested documents unless the instructions specifically instruct you to submit an original document

 Checklist (What is the Form I-694 checklist?)

-#- To obtain the most recent version of Form I-694 along with its instructions, please visit the official USCIS website.
+• To obtain the current Form I-694 and its accompanying instructions, visit the official USCIS website where these documents are available for download.

 Where to file